SecretML/SecretMemoryLocker/docs/features/SML-Sync-Identity-Reconstruction.md

 generation mode
 ```

-to reconstruct passwords or secrets on-the-fly without storing them.
+to reconstruct passwords or secrets on demand without storing them.

 ---